 - Contract – Leverage contract templates that let clients esign from desktop or mobile.

-- First payment – Use online payment processing to offer multiple payment methods for your clients.
+- First payment – Use online payment software to offer multiple payment methods for your clients.

 Project management starts with client onboarding and moves throughout your projects to include client communication, execution, and sending your final deliverable.
 This stage is one of the most unique to each business owner, as it depends on how long it takes to deliver your services, and how closely you work with your clients.
 You can manage the following inside your clientflow platform: